Garret Hedlund Arrested for Public Intoxication in Tennessee

-Garrett Hedlund was arrested Saturday night.
-According to TMZ, the 37-year-old was taken into custody in Franklin County, Tennessee for public intoxication.
-The Friday Night Lights actor’s bond was set at $2,100.
-According to People, actor was on longer in custody.
+Garrett Hedlund was arrested on Saturday night.
+ET has learned that the 37-year-old actor was taken into custody in Franklin County, Tennessee, for public intoxication and was released on $2,100 bond.

-The news of Hedlund’s arrest comes after ET confirmed on Friday that he and Emma Robert’s ended their relationship after almost 3 years.
-A source told ET that the couple broke up and “they are not living together.”
-The source also added that the pair are “not romantically together.”
+News of Hedlund’s arrest comes after ET confirmed on Friday that he and Emma Robert’s ended their relationship after almost three years together.
+A source told ET that the pair "are not living together" and are “not romantically together.”

-"Their relationship has been rocky for a long time," the source added.
+"Their relationship has been rocky for a long time," the source said.
 "And the situation is really sad right now."

-The source added that Roberts, 30, and Hedlund - - who began dating in 2019 - - "grew apart when Garrett was away working" but "they are still co-parenting, and still doing things as a family."
+The source added that Roberts and Hedlund, who began dating in 2019, "grew apart when Garrett was away working," but "are still co-parenting, and still doing things as a family."

-In December, the pair celebrated their baby boy’s milestone with a cowboy themed party.
-“I can’t believe you’re #1 💙 🐴 🤠,” the Scream Queens actress captioned the photo of her and her son from the party.
+In December 2020, the two welcomed their son, Rhodes.
+Just recently, the pair celebrated their baby boy’s milestone birthday with a cowboy-themed party.
+“I can’t believe you’re #1 💙 🐴 🤠,” Roberts, 30, captioned a photo of her and her son from the party.

 In 2020, Hedlund spoke to ET about fatherhood.
-"Every day is a blessing," Hedlund said at the time.
+"Every day is a blessing," he said at the time.
 "He's an angel."

-"I like to call this period the precious delirium," the Pan star said.
+"I like to call this period the precious delirium," Hedlund added.
 "Everybody says, 'Appreciate it.
 Soak it up.
 It goes by so fast,' so I'm really taking that advice and really trying to wallow in it."

 RELATED CONTENT: